Timogris/beerr/README.md

-# Beerr
+# Beer
-iOS application that references places to have a beer around you.
+Android application that references places to have a beer around you.